T0pTalent/Online-Shoppers-Purchasing-Intention/README.md

 # FinalProjectRakamin
-Will be updated sequentially, according to My learning progress on Rakamin Academy
+Will be updated sequentially, according Final Project progress on Rakamin Academy

 Stage 0
 1. Problem Statement